tonitone/bootstrap-upgrade-helper/README.md

 ## upgrade-rules

-_The upgrade-rules have been originally taken from http://upgrade-bootstrap.bootply.com/ (thank you) and extended by my self._
+_The upgrade-rules have been originally taken from http://upgrade-bootstrap.bootply.com/ (thank you) and extended by my self.
+Feel free to fix them or add more_

-In the `upgrade-rules.csv.txt` you can see what kind of markup will be replaced.
+In the `/search-rules/`-folder you can find the csv-files for search and replace:

-Lines that starts with an `#` will be ignored for replacements, to reduce time consuming complexity - and will be replaced by hand :)

-For `searchXYZ`-actions the lines that start with a hash `#` will be used.
+ - search-all.csv
+ - will-replace.csv
+ - wont-replace.csv

 ## DON'T USE THE REPLACE-MODE TWICE ON THE SAME FILE ;)